-Learn the most common irregular German verbs: sein (to be), haben (to have), wissen (to know), and werden (to become).
-Master forms like ich bin, du hast, er weiß, and wir werden to build essential language skills.
+This lesson covers the most common irregular German verbs: sein (to be), haben (to have), wissen (to know), and werden (to become).
+You'll learn important forms like ich bin (I am), du hast (you have), and er weiß (he knows) essential for everyday communication.

 Exercise 1: Die häufigsten unregelmäßigen Verben